Past Event

 Gehl's work in Australia

 Gehl first visited Australia in the 1970s and spent time teaching in Perth and Melbourne.
-He was invited to complete a detailed study of Sydney, which in 2007 recommended key strategies to make the city work better for people.
+He was invited to complete a detailed study by the City of Sydney in 2006, which in 2007 recommended key strategies to make the city work better for people.
 He said, at that time, the work was about changing the mindset – “only then could they think to change the city itself”.

 As part of this study, Gehl described undertaking ‘test walks’ from one end of George Street to the other, finding that in some cases they spent 50% of their time waiting at lights to cross the road.
 George Street was found to be under-used by pedestrians, despite being the spine connecting the city.
 The footpaths are narrow, and cars and trucks prevailed.